Has a 911 call spun out of control?

 3. Accidental Injury

 In order to prove that an assault has occurred the prosecution must prove every element of the crime.
 One of those elements is the element of "intent."
 This means that the injury or harmful and offensive touching must have been intentional.
-If they touching or injury was accidental and you did not intend for an assault to occur then you may use this as a defense.
+If the touching or injury was accidental and you did not intend for an assault to occur then you may use this as a defense.

 In some cases the prosecution may be willing to accept alternative sentencing as an alternative to a conviction or jail time.
 John T Law, PLLC works directly with a state certified agency offering domestic violence perpetrator treatment programs.
-These agencies can also provide Domestic Violence evaluations can present their findings to the court.
+These agencies can also provide Domestic Violence evaluations and can present their findings to the court.